Posted in

 Tips To Maximize Salary

-2. Upgrade Your Skills: Learn additional languages, emergency medical skills, or customer service certifications.
+2. Enhance Your Skills: Pick up extra languages, medical training, or customer service certifications.

-3. Seek Senior Positions: Promotions to Purser or Lead Cabin Crew significantly boost earnings.
+3. Aim for Senior Roles: Advancing to Purser or Lead Cabin Crew can greatly increase earnings.

 FAQ’s